Sharanb02/ISDAT/README.md

 * Created 3 month snapshots of land ice heights data obtained from the ATL06 Data product, over the four Himalayan regions
 * Plotted and observed subplots for two different three month snapshots
 * Automated data download to some extent
-* Also tried and created Across track slopes for each beam pair and observed the plots.
+* Also tried and created Across track slope plots for each beam pair and observed the plots.

 ## Dependencies:
 1. Geopandas